 Alcoholic beverages, marijuana, and illegal drugs are not allowed on Skyland Trail property, and Skyland Trail clients should not use alcohol, street drugs, or non-prescribed medications while in treatment on or off campus.
 All clients are subject to random urine drug screens and/or alcohol tests (breathalyzer or swab).

 Yes.
 While 60% of clients are young adults ages 18 to 25, 40% are older adults ages 26 to 65 and older.
-If you admit to our residential level of care, you will live at the Skyland Trail South Campus, which is a specialized community for adults ages 25 and older.
 During the day, you will participate in groups with clients of all ages, genders, and diagnoses.
 However, your primary counselor will also help select a weekly schedule for you that includes more specialized groups for clients with similar challenges.
 We offer process and support groups – including men's group, women's group, grief and loss, healthy relationships in middle to late adulthood, codependence, anger and acceptance, values-based ACT therapy, and others – that focus on skills and support to manage transitions and challenges often present in middle to late adulthood.
 Our vocational services team can also provide guidance in considering career changes or strategies to improve work-life balance.